ethnus/CTF_MockTest_01/README.md

 ## 📞 Support

-- **Students**: Use AWS documentation, CloudWatch logs, and systematic troubleshooting
+- **Competitors**: Use AWS documentation, CloudWatch logs, and systematic troubleshooting
 - **Instructors**: Run `remediate.sh` to see working configuration examples
 - **Issues**: Check script output for specific error messages and context